marcoalopez/marcoalopez.github.io/Resume.md

 #### **In review, accepted or available as a pre-print**

-**Lopez-Sanchez MA** and Llana-Fúnez S. *A cavitation-seal mechanism for ultramylonite formation in quartzfeldspathic rocks within the semi-brittle field (Vivero fault, NW Spain)*.
-Accepted in *Tectonophysics*

 **Lopez-Sanchez MA**. *GrainSizeTools: a Python script for grain size analysis and paleopiezometry based on grain size*.
 In review in *The Journal of Open Source Software*  [pre-print](https://github.com/openjournals/joss-papers/blob/joss.00811/joss.00811/10.21105.joss.00811.pdf)

 #### **Published or in press (citable) peer-reviewed publications**

+[A7](https://github.com/marcoalopez/marcoalopez.github.io/blob/master/docs/) - **Lopez-Sanchez MA** and Llana-Fúnez S (2018) A cavitation-seal mechanism for ultramylonite formation in quartzfeldspathic rocks within the semi-brittle field (Vivero fault, NW Spain). *Tectonophysics in press*; <https://doi.org/10.1016/j.tecto.2018.07.026>

 [A6](https://github.com/marcoalopez/marcoalopez.github.io/blob/master/docs/) - **Lopez-Sanchez MA**, García-Sansegundo J, and Martínez, FJ (2018) The significance of early Permian and early Carboniferous U-Pb zircon ages in the Bossòts and Lys-Caillaouas granitoids (Pyrenean Axial Zone). *Geological Journal* **XX**: xxx-xxx; http://dx.doi.org/10.1002/gj.3283